leeandrew1212/Auzure-Kibana/README.md

 ## Topology Description

 The overall purpose of this network is to expose a load-balanced and monitored instance of DVWA; an application where penertration testers and security professionals can test their skills and tools.

+A Load Balancer ensures traffic is distributed across a number of servers to maintian a balanced flow within the network.
+In this case it's an Appliction Load Balancer, which distributes network traffic directly to users.
+Restricting heavy traffic from slowing or crashing your network server.